vaginessa/Android-HtmlApp/README.md

 # Android-HtmlApp
-Make android applications with you web development skills!
+Make android applications with your web development skills!